 Hi Lo System

 There are several different ways to count cards in blackjack, all of which use a point system but assign points slightly differently.
-One of the most effective and simple systems is the Hi-Lo system, and this is the system we used in our step-by-step guide.
+One of the most effective and simple systems is the Hi-Lo system, which we used in our step-by-step guide.

 Running Count vs True Count